knative/docs/docs/serving/using-a-tls-cert.md

 Kubernetes secret and then configure the Knative Contour plugin

-1. Create a Kubernetes secret to hold your TLS certificate, `cert.pem`, and the private key, `cert.pk`, by entering the following command:
+1. Create a Kubernetes secret to hold your TLS certificate, `cert.pem`, and the private key, `key.pem`, by entering the following command:

    ```shell
    kubectl create --namespace contour-external tls default-cert \
      --key key.pem \
      --cert cert.pem
    ```

-   where `key.pem` and `cert.pem` are your private key and certificate files.

    **IMPORTANT** Take note of the namespace and secret name.
 You will need these in future steps.